Privacy Hub

 The relevant information and the services we provide are summarised as follows:

-• Financial Pre-Screening - To help promote responsible lending, avoid consumer overindebtedness and uphold the ‘Consumer Duty’ applicable to certain regulated firms, Equifax will use negative credit payment, search history, and public derogatory data such as the presence of county court judgements, to enable clients entitled to receive such data to remove individuals from financial marketing campaigns where the advertised service would not be appropriate to the circumstances of the individual.
+• Financial Pre-Screening - To help promote responsible lending, avoid consumer overindebtedness and uphold the ‘Consumer Duty’ applicable to certain regulated firms, Equifax will use negative credit payment, search history, and public derogatory data (such as the presence of county court judgments (CCJs)) to help clients that are entitled to receive the data to remove individuals from financial marketing campaigns where the service would not be appropriate to the circumstances of the individual.
 Credit related data may also be used to confirm residency at an address.
-You have the right to object to this processing.
-If you do, we will ensure that the credit data that Equifax holds on you within its Marketing Services products is not used to remove you from a marketing campaign.

 • Suppression - To help avoid marketing being sent to the wrong address, to individuals that have died or who are under 18 or who have objected to the use of their data for marketing purposes, Equifax will identify to its relevant clients when potential recipients of client marketing appear to have died, moved address, are under 18 or have raised an objection to being marketed to.

-• Customer marketing - To help promote responsible lending and avoid consumer overindebtedness, Equifax’s clients can search negative credit payment and search history of their customers, so that they can send marketing that is appropriate to the financial circumstances of that individual customer.
-Our clients must comply with their own legal obligations when conducting these searches with Equifax, making use of the data and sending marketing, including providing fair notice to you and obtaining any necessary consents.
+• Customer marketing - To help promote responsible lending and avoid consumer overindebtedness, Equifax’s clients entitled to receive such data, may access credit payment and search history of their customers so that they can send marketing that is appropriate to the financial circumstances of the individual.
+Our clients must comply with their own legal obligations when conducting these searches with Equifax, making use of the data and sending marketing, including providing information to you about it and obtaining consent where necessary.

-• Open register supply – Equifax makes available to clients a copy of theopen electoral register, this being the version that is available to anyone who wants to buy a copy and includes only the details of those individuals who have not ‘opted-out’ of being on the open register.
-Further information can be found at the following government website: https://www.gov.uk/electoral-register/opt-out-of-the-open-register
+• Open register supply – Equifax makes available to clients information made available from the open electoral register, which is the version that is available to anyone who wants to buy a copy.
+It only includes the details of individuals who have not ‘opted-out’ of being on the open register.
+Further information can be found on the government website here.

-• Pre-mover information – Equifax stores details of properties that are available for rent or sale and shares this information with clients, who may use it to send marketing materials to that address (for example, offers to install or migrate broadband).
-This information will not include the name of the relevant resident, just the property details.
+• Mover information – Equifax identifies properties that are likely to have been subject to a recent change of occupancy, and shares this information with clients who may use it to send marketing materials or display more relevant advertising to that address or the occupier (for example, offers to install or migrate broadband).

 • Aggregated data insights - Equifax aggregates and anonymises data, which is made available to clients for a variety of uses, including to inform their marketing activities.
-For example, an analysis of the general financial strength of a town, city, postcode or other area may inform what marketing is conducted by our clients in that area.
+For example, an analysis of the general financial strength of a town, city, postcode or other area may influence what marketing is conducted by our client in that area.

-Please note that SECTIONS 3 to 9 below do not specifically include or refer to the Marketing Services provided by Equifax as all the relevant information is included in SECTION 10 (MARKETING SERVICES).
+Please note that SECTIONS 3 to 9 below do not specifically include or refer to the Marketing Services provided by Equifax as all relevant information is included in SECTION 10 - EQUIFAX’S MARKETING SERVICES.

-We will use your personal data when providing our services to you directly, including:
+We will use your personal data when providing our products and services to you directly, for example:

 • Credit Score and Report – using the data held on our database, we calculate your credit score and can provide a report explaining what factors have impacted that score.

-• WebDefend – using the details you provide to us (email addresses, telephone numbers, credit/debit card details, bank account numbers, driving licence number or National Insurance numbers), we identify and monitor potential instances of fraud by cross checking your data to that shown on websites used by fraudsters to trade personal data.
+• WebDefend – using the details you provide to us (such as email address, telephone number and credit/debit card details), we identify and monitor potential instances of fraud by cross checking your data to that shown on websites used by fraudsters to trade personal data.

 These services can be obtained through our website www.equifax.co.uk (the “Website”).

-Processing of your personal data collected either via the Website or through provision of our direct to consumer services (summarised above) is explained in a separate privacy policy available on the Websitehere.
+Processing of your personal data collected either via the Website or through provision of our consumer products and services is explained in the MyEquifax and Website Privacy Notice.

 (e) OPEN BANKING SERVICES